 The Apache ActiveMQ - Essentials training course provides a solid introduction to the theory and practice of applying ActiveMQ (AMQ) for brokered, reliable messaging.
 Detailed hands-on labs demonstrate installation, configuration, monitoring, and control of AMQ brokers.
 Examples of JMS functionality cover publish-subscribe and queue based messaging, persistence, and transactional messages.
 A variety of AMQ deployment options and topology options are also reviewed.

 The Apache ActiveMQ - Advanced training course focuses on the advanced features of ActiveMQ, the inner-workings of ActiveMQ and many features and troubleshooting techniques that end-users will encounter in a production setting.
 This workshop examines topics such as monitoring, advanced configuration, tuning, advanced architectures from the client and broker, topologies, and failover.
-The labs offer Participants a hands-on experience in areas they will encounter in a real-world ActiveMQ implementation.

 - Install ActiveMQ and verify that it was installed successfully